Guide to vegan thriving

 - Egg white replacement: recipes and tips for using aquafaba (chickpea liquid)

-Written by Jonathan Leighton, last updated 8 March 2019.
-Please send comments or suggestions to firstname.lastname@example.org.
+Written by Jonathan Leighton, first published 2 May 2017, last updated 12 July 2019.
+Comments and suggestions welcome!
+Please send to firstname.lastname@example.org.

 Credit: Photo of Bali terraces by anoldent used under CC BY-SA license